omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

-is understood as a sequence of symbols; it first goes through a [dictionary coder](https://en.wikipedia.org/wiki/Dictionary_coder) that exploits sequential patterns to compactly re-encode the data using new symbols which are sequentially independent; then it goes though an [entropy coder](https://en.wikipedia.org/wiki/Entropy_encoding) that performs a symbol-by-symbol encoding that achieves data reduction by assigning each symbol a representation whose length is inversely proportional to the symbol's frequency.
+is understood as a sequence of symbols; it first goes through a [dictionary coder](https://en.wikipedia.org/wiki/Dictionary_coder) that exploits sequential patterns to compactly re-encode the data using new symbols which are sequentially independent; then it goes through an [entropy coder](https://en.wikipedia.org/wiki/Entropy_encoding) that performs a symbol-by-symbol encoding that achieves data reduction by assigning each symbol a representation whose length is inversely proportional to the symbol's frequency.